 Central Dalmatia’s wild beauty is often characterized as harsh, hot, and edgy because of its scorching summers, rocky coastal beaches, steep mountains, and rugged inland.
-Those same words could also be used to describe the collective personality of the people that come from this region.
 It is precisely that combination of wild raw beauty that makes central Dalmatia stand out from its northern and inland neighbors and what attracts outsiders.
 The capital city of Dalmatia, Split, is an historic city that was once an industrial and trade center that has transformed dramatically since the war for independence.

 Split has blossomed in the past 10 years into a bustling coastal destination.
-The layers of history contained within the walls of the Diocletian palace beg to be uncovered with more than just a few snapshots and a stroll through the labyrinth-like side streets, which contrast sharply with the modern life of the citizens that currently live in and around the old walls and make Split the most eclectic of all Croatian cities.
+The layers of history contained within the walls of the Diocletian palace beg to be uncovered with more than just a few snapshots and a stroll through the labyrinth-like side streets.
+The modern life of the citizens that currently live in and around the old walls contrast sharply with its ancient history, and make Split the most eclectic of all Croatian cities.

 Lastovo, Croatia's second–most distant inhabited island (after Vis), remains firmly off the beaten track.
-Although it is part of Southern Dalmatia, it is not connected to the region by boat.
-The islanders there opted instead to remain connected to Split via ferry and catamaran services.
+Although it is part of Southern Dalmatia, it is only connected to Split via ferry and catamaran services.